IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/metabox-block/README.md

 > The **post meta data** is the "administrative" information you provide to viewers about each [post](https://codex.wordpress.org/Glossary#Post "Glossary").
 This information usually includes the author of the post, when it was written (or posted), and how the author [categorized](https://codex.wordpress.org/Glossary#Category "Glossary") that particular post.

-_The plugin does not need to have any other purpose than acting as a show case for rendering a Meta box using a JSON Schema definition into Gutenberg editor._
+_The plugin does not need to have any other purpose than acting as a show case for rendering a Meta box using a JSON Schema definition into Gutenberg editor for editing a structured custom metadata using a JSON Schema rendered form._

-> An example usage for this plugin could be a plugin that adds a sidebar to the Gutenberg editor for post type `page` (and/or `post`) rendering a form to edit SEO optimization data like keywords, description etc (https://www.greengeeks.com/tutorials/add-meta-tags-wordpress/).
+A perfect example of a metabox block would be a Todo list.
+The user can drop the block into the page and can use the rendered form to edit the page related todo list.
+A excellent starting point to implement the JSON Schema for a Todo list can be found here : https://medium.com/@vinitrai.marshal/practical-guide-to-json-schema-a258423a5e60.

+> If you have a better idea for a use case, feel free to implement it !

+The meta box ist just rendered at the page editor and doesn't generate any HTML visible on the published page.
+So it's a perfect fit for this use case.

 It would be perfect if this package would provide a WordPress plugin

-- declaring a [Gutenberg editor sidebar plugin](https://developer.wordpress.org/block-editor/how-to-guides/plugin-sidebar-0/) form using a [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) file

 - implement a [meta box](https://wholesomecode.net/create-custom-meta-boxes-using-the-wordpress-block-editor-gutenberg/) rendering the [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) file using [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form)

-- adding the entered data to the html header of the post/page
+- create a Todo list JSON Schema file and render it using [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) in the meta box block

 - has a 'usage' section this this `README.md` file explaining how to showcase the plugin.
 A embedded screenshot - or better a animated gif/png - would help a lot when representing our hackathon results.